Design of a Wireless Sensor Network for Structural Health Monitoring of Bridges

 - View All

-Bridges are bottlenecks in the railroad net, because of their limiting characteristics.
-To achieve a high load of the railroads old bridges especially are being pushed to their physical limit, regarding transfer speed, schedule, axle load and train length.
-Therefore monitoring of these strategic structures is getting more and more important.
-Installation costs of conventional sensors are expensive and time intensive.
+© Springer-Verlag Berlin Heidelberg 2013.
+As the installation costs of conventional sensors are expensive and time intensive to deploy, wireless sensor networks are promise to provide an expedient alternative.
 New wireless sensor platforms and distributed processing algorithms, going hand in hand with new or enhanced monitoring methods, promise an early damage detection and damage estimation.
-This paper designs a wireless sensor network for Structural Health Monitoring using commercially available wireless sensors to measure and extract vibration characteristics of bridges.
-The functionality of the network is verified in a laboratory experiment. © 2011 IEEE.
+The design of a wireless sensor network for the Structural Health Monitoring of bridges is presented.
+The network is based on using commercially available wireless sensors to measure and extract the vibration characteristics of a bridge.
+Due to the distances associated with large systems trade-offs are necessary in the standard network design.
+One key feature of the present system proposed is the need of multi-hop of partially processed data to the base station.
+The functionality of the network is verified in a laboratory experiment.

 author list (cited authors)

 Reyer, M., Hurlebaus, S., Mander, J., & Ozbulut, O. E.

 Wireless Sensor Networks and Ecological Monitoring